Fill out our contact form. Someone will get back to you within 24 hours of your enquiry to schedule a tour!

 From an operational perspective, having fewer staff in the office can result in savings in utilities, property and fit out, parking, security and other associated costs.
 You may even be able to eventually relocate to smaller premises, or a lower cost location.

+The level of investment in telework differs for each business depending on factors including the type and size of your business and what facilities you utilise for teleworking.
 Consider the types of roles in your business that may be suitable for teleworking and establish sound policies and procedures to ensure you and your employees get the most out of the arrangement.

 It is also important to identify the initial investment needed in your IT infrastructure and support.
 A lack of effective IT and communication systems to support employees working remotely will hinder the success of your teleworking program and ultimately, your return on investment.